Photo of John Abdelsayed

 In 1893, Henry Flagler’s Florida East Coast Railway began operation through the area.

-The town of Vero was chartered on June 13, 1919.
+The town of Vero was chartered on June 10, 1919, with a population of 71 residents.

 During the war year of 1942, the U.S. Navy selected 1,500 acres (6.1 km2) surrounding the Vero Beach Municipal Airport as the site of Fort Pierce Naval Amphibious Training Base, a Naval Air Station.
 Due to the bombing practices conducted during the WWII, there are many buried explosives and the Army Corps officials have conducted ongoing search & clearing exercises for the potentially dangerous items since 2014.